Consensys/doc.goquorum/docs/GetStarted/GettingStartedOverview.md

 npx quorum-dev-quickstart
 ```

-To explore the features of GoQuorum and deploy private contracts, follow the instructions on [Interacting with the Network](../Tutorials/Quorum-Dev-Quickstart/Using-the-Quickstart.md)
+To explore the features of GoQuorum and deploy private contracts, follow the instructions on [Using the Quickstart](../Tutorials/Quorum-Dev-Quickstart/Using-the-Quickstart.md).

 ## GoQuorum examples sample network